mmarcon/compass-mdbw22/README.md

 #### 💡 How to make this more interesting

 * Write a small application that generates the same battle from the command line with your favorite language (you can take advantage of "Export to language" in Compass)
-* Create a [HTTPS endpoint](https://www.mongodb.com/docs/atlas/app-services/endpoints/configure/) in MongoDB Atlas App Services that users a function to generate the battle.
+* Create an [HTTPS endpoint](https://www.mongodb.com/docs/atlas/app-services/endpoints/configure/) in MongoDB Atlas App Services that uses a function to generate the battle.
 The function could return not only the total score for the Good and Evil teams but also the cards that were used for the battle.
 This way, you could have a simple web page that calls the endpoint and displays the cards.
 * Update the [Next.js application](./nextjs-app) to point to your HTTPS endpoint and to display more information about the teams of superheroes.

 <hr>